clarkmcc/go-hubspot/generated/v3/transactional/docs/PublicSmtpTokensApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeleteMarketingV3TransactionalSmtpTokensTokenIdArchiveTokenRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiArchiveTokenRequest struct via the builder pattern

 Name | Type | Description  | Notes